GerHobbelt/deGaulle/README.md

 ## Causation

-I tried several SSGs, including such different animals as vuepress, wintersmith and eleventy, but ultimately the problem with each is that, in order to achive my goals, I had to dig down *deep* into the core of those frameworks/generators and was lossing quite a bit of time while the results were... sub-par at best.
+I tried several SSGs, including such different animals as vuepress, wintersmith and eleventy, but ultimately the problem with each is that, in order to achive my goals, I had to dig down *deep* into the core of those frameworks/generators and was loosing quite a bit of time while the results were... sub-par at best.

 > Quite possibly some large chunks of this work can be imported into eleventy (which came closest to what I'd like).
 When the time comes, we'll see if that's an option.

 ### NIH, y'all?

 Given the Goals set above, this sounds a lot like a redo of eleventy (with some particular sprinkles on top), and unfortunately it is.
 But after spending some serious time with eleventy, I think I will be faster rolling my own than hacking in the internals of eleventy as that one has flexibilities and consequent code complexities that I don't want or need: *deGaulle* is not targeting **site migration** but is primarily aimed at **new site construction**.
 If *deGaulle* is useful for migrating another site, that's nice, but only a happy coincidence.